waseemuddin/simple-cicd-project01/README.md

-# Simple CICD Pipeline Project
+# Simple CICD Pipeline Project - Todo Application

 Please follow the below links for more updates and Projects.